sergio-ridaura/project-template/README.md

 A base template to quickly and efficiently start software projects.

 Setting up a project from scratch is often complex and repetitive, taking time away from real development.
-This base template streamlines the initial setup in **[GitHub](https://github.com/)** and **[Visual Studio Code](https://code.visualstudio.com/)**, allowing teams to focus on building quality solutions from the start.
+This base template streamlines the initial setup in **[GitHub](https://github.com/)** and **[Visual Studio Code](https://code.visualstudio.com/)**, allowing teams to focus on creating quality solutions from the start.

 Do you like this project?
 Give it a star and share it!

 ## Key Features

 - **Organized structure**: Predefined directories for efficient development.
-- **Comprehensive documentation**: Detailed guides for every aspect of the project.
+- **Complete documentation**: Detailed guides for every aspect of the project.
 - **GitHub configuration**: Integration with workflows like GitHub Flow.
 - **VS Code configuration**: Recommended settings and extensions included.
 - **Kanban methodology**: Integrated visual tracking system.